haliltprkk/SocketProgramming/README.md

 -The average run trip time and some datas(e.g host name IP address..) keeping with two file that is exist the project.

 # Warnings

--don't forget the change port number for each time(for each class).
+-you can click type e when you want to finish the program.

--you can click type e when you wnat to finish the program.
+-don't forget click e when you finish your process otherwise YOu need to change port number for each side.